icon-project/IIPs/IIPS/iip-draft_btp.md

 def handleRelayMessage(self, _bmc: str, _from: str, _seq: int, _msg: bytes) -> list:
 ```
 * Description
-  - Decodes Relay Message and process BTP Messages
+  - Decodes Relay Messages and process BTP Messages
-  - If there is an error, then it sends a BTP Message containing
+  - If there is an error, then it sends a BTP Message containing the
     Error Message
-  - It ignores BTP Messages with old sequence numbers.
-But if it
-    sees a BTP Message with future sequence number, it should fail.
+  - BTP Messages with old sequence numbers are ignored.
+A BTP Message contains future sequence number will fail.
 * Params
-  - bmc: String ( BTPAddress of the BMC handles the message )
+  - bmc: String ( BTPAddress of the BMC handling the message )
-  - from: String ( BTPAddress of the BMC generates the message )
+  - from: String ( BTPAddress of the BMC generating the message )
   - seq: Integer ( next sequence number to get a message )
   - msg: Bytes ( serialized bytes of Relay Message )
 * Returns